Career and Technical Education Pathway

 a.
 Continue to make progress toward high school graduation, and

 b.
-Maintain a 2.0 in college coursework after completing two courses.
+Maintain a 2.0 GPA in college coursework after completing two courses.
+Students who fall below a cumulative academic* 2.0 GPA at FTCC will not be eligible for future High School Connections courses.

 4. College Career and Technical Education courses may be used to provide partial or full fulfillment of a four-unit career cluster.
 Where possible, students should be granted articulated credit based on the local or state North Carolina High School to Community College articulation agreement.